How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 • A forwarding address for correspondence and deposit return

-If you leave without giving proper notice, or if you give the wrong amount of notice, your landlord may have grounds to deduct unpaid rent from your deposit.
+If you leave without giving proper notice, or if you give insufficient notice, your landlord may have grounds to deduct unpaid rent from your deposit.
 A written record eliminates any grey area about when notice was given and received.

 Step 2 — Request a Move-Out Inspection

-Most landlords will conduct a move-out inspection after you vacate.
+Most landlords will conduct a move-out inspection after you leave.
 You want to be present for it.

-Contact your landlord in writing and request a joint walkthrough before or on your final day.
+Contact your landlord in writing and request a joint walkthrough on or before your final day.
 Being in the room when the inspection happens lets you respond to any concerns immediately.
 If the landlord points to a mark on the wall and calls it damage, you can reference the move-in report on the spot and note that it was already there.

 An inspection done without you gives the landlord room to make claims you cannot challenge in real time.
-An inspection done with you present creates a shared record and reduces the risk of surprise deductions appearing later.
+An inspection done with you present creates a shared record and reduces the risk of surprise deductions.

 Step 3 — Return Keys and Get Written Confirmation